ogc1231/sound-burger/README.md

 - Delete Account
     - User can delete their own account if needed.
 - About Page
-    - Page explaing the backgorund and mission of SoundBurger.
+    - Page explaing the background and mission of SoundBurger.
 - Pickup Option
     - User can choose to pickup order instead of having it delivered.
 - Click to reorder